The Best Password Managers for Android

 Dashlane Pricing

 Dashlane’s subscriptions aren’t cheap.
 But it’s good value if you need a VPN.
 Compared to NordPass, which lets you add NordVPN at checkout, you’ll pay $5.68 a month versus Dashlane’s $4.99 a month.
-Keep in mind that all Dashlane plans are billed annually.
+But it’s not as cheap as Aura’s first year and ongoing costs.

 Dashlane has a free plan, but it’s pretty bare-bones compared to some of the best free password managers available.
 For starters, it only lets you save 25 passwords.
 If you import more, the app goes into read-only mode until you remove the excess credentials.
 So we recommend upgrading to the premium plan to avoid making the tough decisions about which ones to keep and which to cut.